Blake Masters

 Gun violence

 While campaigning on a talk show, Masters said the “gun violence problem” was an issue, saying, “It’s gangs.
 It’s people in Chicago, St. Louis shooting each other.
-Very often, you know, Black people, frankly.
-And the Democrats don’t want to do anything about that.”[58]
+Very often, you know, black people, frankly.
+And the Democrats don’t want to do anything about that.”[59]

 Immigration

-Masters believes in reducing the amount of legal immigration.[59]
+Masters believes in reducing the amount of legal immigration.[60]
 He has embraced the Great Replacement conspiracy theory, asserting that Democrats want to deliberately engineer demographic replacement of American white people via immigration.
-He has claimed that illegal immigration will “change the demographics of this country”[60] and in a campaign ad said, “We’re going to end this invasion”.[61]
-In a statement to the New York Times, Master disputed that he promotes the great replacement theory, while saying in the statement that “It is obvious to everyone that Democrats see illegal immigrants as future voters.
-No ‘theory’ is needed to observe that.”[62]
+In a campaign ad, he said, “We’re going to end this invasion”.[61]

 Stolen 2020 election claims